Oct 04, 2017 | Outbound Sales Tips and Tricks

 Spam filters look for certain criteria to determine if your email makes it through to a coveted spot in the inbox.
 They weigh each factor and add them up to assign a spam score.
 If the score exceeds a certain threshold, your email will get flagged as spam and go straight to the junk folder.
 Each spam filter functions a bit differently, though, and “passing” scores are typically determined by individual server administrators.
 This means that an email could pass through Spam Filter A without issue, but get flagged by Spam Filter B.

 With such an arbitrary seeming spam scoring system, how can you be sure your email won’t end up in someone’s spam folder?
 Well, you can’t.
-But there are a few strategies you can take to make your emails less spammy, and more likely to land in your prospect’s inbox.
+But there are a few tips to avoid spam filters that you can follow to make your emails more likely to land in your prospect’s inbox.

 1. Link wisely